imhwli/mysqlnotes/README.md

 SQL is a declarative langauage.

-MySQL is relational database that describe data and the relationship between data entities.
+MySQL is relational database that describes data and the relationship between data entities.

 A database is used for organize/manipulate data and for persistent data.